Balakumar777/Chat-application-using-socket-io-and-VUE-js/README.md

 To start a client go to application folder and npm i && quasar dev

 To start a server go to application folder and npm i && node server

+The client runs over 8080 and the server runs over 8000